GaloyMoney/blink/README.md

 buck2 run dev:down
 ```

-## Run integration tests with galoy as a dependency?
+## Run integration tests with Galoy as a dependency?

 Take a look at the [Quickstart](./quickstart) if you want to take it for a spin.